anunia/Air_Condition_API/README.md

 ## How to use the project

-To check contiotion in choosen location input the Latitude and Longitude (ex.
+To check condition in chosen location input the Latitude and Longitude (ex.
 Latitude: ` 48.857456 ` Longitude: ` 2.354611 `) and select the atributes.
 Then click ` Check data ` button.